The international alt-right has picked the wrong side in the Dutch farm crisis.

 Manure can be used as fertilizer, but too much of it kills the very microbes in the soil that make it fertile.
 It also seeps into the groundwater, which farmers use to irrigate their crops and which Dutch people drink, causing eye and nose irritation and lung damage in people and animals.

 Ammonia is especially dangerous to plants, insects and birds in conservation areas.
 The Netherlands has lost 70 percent of its insect population in the last thirty years.
-It has been in constant violation of EU protections for birds and habitats since regulations were introduced in the 1990s.
+It has been in constant violation of EU protections for birds and habitats since those regulations were introduced in the 1990s.

 Farmers struggle to keep their heads above water